rapodaca/dialect/src/manuscript.md

 In addition to virtual hydrogen count, Dialect supports a second form of hydrogen suppression called *implicit hydrogens*.
 Like a virtual hydrogen, an implicit hydrogen is monovalent, has only default attributes, and is present as an integer tally associated with a particular atom.
 But unlike a virtual hydrogen, the presence of an implicit hydrogen can only be deduced through computation.
 Implicit hydrogens are an integral yet invisible component of many molecular graphs.

 To support implicit hydrogen counting, Dialect uses the concept of *valence*.
 Valence is a non-negative integer computed as the sum of bond orders at a given atom.
-Single bonds contribute one to the tally, double bonds two, triple bonds three, and quadruple bonds four.
+Single bonds contribute one to the tally, double bonds two, and triple bonds three.
 Every other bond contributes one, as does each virtual hydrogen.
 For example, the valence of a methyl carbon having a `virtual_hydrogens` attribute of three is four.
 In contrast, the valence of a methyl carbon with an undefined `virtual_hydrogens` attribute is one.

 Only some atoms are eligible for implicit hydrogen counting.
 These are called *eligible atoms*.
 An atom becomes eligible by fulfilling two requirements: (1) its `virtual_hydrogen` attribute is undefined; and (2) its `element` attribute is associated with at least one *default valence*.